 Description and Geology

-In 2011 oil was discovered at Surprise within the Ordovician lower Stairway Sandstone at a depth of 2,500 metres sub-surface.
-This discovery extends the Horn Valley Siltstone hydrocarbon fairway 160 km west of the Mereenie Oil and Gas Field.
-Surprise is an anticlinal trap situated on one of many northwest plunging trend.
+In 2011, oil was discovered at Surprise 1 within the Ordovician Lower Stairway Sandstone at a depth of 2,500 metres.
+This discovery extends the Horn Valley Siltstone hydrocarbon fairway ~160 km west of the Mereenie Oil and Gas Field.
+Surprise is a doubly plunging, anticlinal trap situated on one of many northwest trends.
 The trap formed as the result of compression and associated salt tectonism in the underlying Neoproterozoic section.
 The Lower Stairway Sandstone is also productive at the Palm Valley Gas Field where the gas is primarily produced from natural fractures.

-The Surprise Oil Field is a single-well development producing oil into a small tank farm located on the site.
-The production process involves pumping fluid to surface where it is separated into its oil, water and gas components before storage and trucking of the oil.
+The Surprise Oil Field comprises a single development well producing into a small tank farm located on the site.
+The production process involves pumping fluid to surface where it is separated into oil, water and gas, before storage and eventual trucking of the oil to market.

 Appraisal and Development

-Following discovery of the oil field on 2D seismic data, in 2012 Central acquired 3D seismic data to better define and map the structure.
+Following discovery of the oil field on 2D seismic data in 2010, Central acquired 3D seismic data in 2012 to better define and map the structure.
 The 3D seismic also showed that a previously mapped fault fully splits the structure in two.
-The undrilled eastern culmination referred to as Surprise East.
+The undrilled eastern culmination is referred to as Surprise East.

-The licence area of 929 km2 provides scope for additional prospects geologically akin to Surprise, on the intersection of regional northwest trending hinge lines with faults or salt bodies.
-The recent acquisition of gravity data is assisting the location and delineation of targets for future seismic acquisition within L6 and EP115.
+The licence area of 929 km² provides scope for additional leads geologically similar to Surprise on the intersection of regional northwest trending hinge lines with faults or salt bodies.
+The acquisition of gravity data is assisting the location and delineation of targets for future seismic acquisition within L6 and EP115.
 Other reservoir targets include oil or gas in the underlying Cambrian to Neoproterozoic section where larger faults and salt bodies create various trap types.